 We contacted various luxury apartment buildings around Chicago to ask if we could hold pop-up events in their lobbies.
 In our first three months we held 50 events, from which we have gleaned invaluable customer research and built many customer relationships – plus, all the revenue they generated has paid for our second inventory order.

 14. Turmerry ($1.8M/year)

-Rumana Bai (from Charlotte, NC, USA) started Turmerry over 3 years ago.
+Rumana Bai (from Charlotte, NC, USA) started Turmerry about 4 years ago.